bilalgodesto/magicfitlatest/README.md

 services:  for internal operations
 apis: for external apis calls

+## Project flow
+First screen will show two buttons to add new workout and view listing.
+Add new workout screen has a form where we select number of sets and for each set we are able to select weight, repetition and exercise.

+View listing screen contains a list of of each workout.
+By clicking on any workout details we are able to edit the item.

+By clicking on Delete icon we are able to remove items from the list.
 ### Folder Structure

 ```
 .magic_fit
 ├── README.md
+├── assets
 ├── integration_test
 ├── test
 ├── lib